 - When you have booked an appointment online, write down the appointment I.D. and password.
 You will need these if you wish to change your appointment.

-- Once you have booked an appointment online, if you will bring witnesses, you must use the Notary Contact Form to confirm the date and time of your appointment and the name of each witness.
-Failure to do so will result in your witnesses being refused entry to the Embassy.
+- Once you have booked an appointment online, if you will bring witnesses, please email ACSBogota@state.gov to confirm the date and time of your appointment and the full name of each witness.
+Failure to do so may result in your witnesses being refused entry to the Embassy.

 Services We Can Provide

 Please take the time to read these instructions before selecting a service